empkins/pepbench-annotation/README.md

 annotation.
 Afterwards, you can select the annotation type (ECG Q-peak, ICG, B-point, or Artefact) from the popup menu.

 If you are done annotating with one datapoint, you can save the annotations by clicking on "Export Data" and selecting the correct exporter for the dataset you are using ("EmpkinS Exporter" or "Guardian Exporter").
+The annotations will be saved as csv files in the respective subfolders (automatically selected by the GUI).

 Other useful commands:
 * `Q` - Move the plot to the left (by 2/3 of the screen)